MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-help-support.md

 The setting to **Users can try Microsoft Fabric paid features** is enabled by default.
 This setting increases your control over how users get license upgrades.
 In scenarios where you have [blocked self-service purchase](/power-bi/enterprise/service-admin-disable-self-service), this setting lets users use more features free for 60 days.
 Users who have a Power BI (free) license and users with a Power BI Pro license can start a Power BI Premium Per User trial.
 Changing **Users can try Microsoft Fabric paid features** from **enabled** to **disabled** blocks self-service purchase of new licenses.
 It doesn't impact purchases that were already made.

 The user's license upgrade experience depends on how you combine license settings.
-The table below shows how the upgrade experience is affected by different setting combinations:
+The following table shows how the upgrade experience is affected by different setting combinations:

 | Self-service purchase setting | Users can try Microsoft Fabric paid features | End-user experience |
 | ------ | ------ | ----- |